 “Similarity by composition” is a novel clustering approach in which the algorithm compares similarities between images in a way it looks only on sections of the images based on the “experience” it gains.
 This experience allows reducing the overall search time significantly, as well as improving the search quality.

-In “clustering by composition”, a good cluster is referred as one in which each image can be easily composed using statistically significant pieces from other images in the cluster while is difficult to compose from images outside the cluster.
-Multiple images exploit their ‘wisdom of crowds’ to further improve the process.
-Using a collaborative randomized search algorithm images can be composed from each other simultaneously and efficiently.
-This enables each image to direct the other images where to search for similar regions within the image collection.
+In “similarity by composition,” a good cluster is defined as one in which each image can be easily composed using statistically significant pieces from other images in the cluster.
+Thus, each image has a high affinity to other images in its cluster but low affinities to images outside its cluster.
+The algorithm exploits the “wisdom of crowds” of multiple images to improve the process further.
+Using a collaborative randomized search algorithm, images can be composed of each other simultaneously and efficiently.
+The algorithm is directed by each image where to search for similar regions within the image collection.
 The resulted sets of images affinities are sparse yet meaningful and reliable.

 - Image organization algorithm for offline networks